Stockholm Royal Seaport

 2015 Building work starts in the gasworks area.

 2016 Opening of the new passenger terminal at the Värtapiren pier.

-2019 Construction completed of the gymnasium, school and preschool in the Gasworks area.
+2019 Construction completed of the school, preschool and the sports hall - Hjorthagshallen, in the Gasworks area.

 2020 Dismantling of oil management at Loudden begins.